openshift/enhancements/enhancements/storage/csi-driver-install.md

     All 4.6 and 4.6.z erratas are managed by ART.

 ## Alternatives considered

+### Install CSI driver operators via a new operator in `openshift-platform-csi-drivers` namespace
+Instead of CSO, CSI driver operators could be started by a new operator, say `cluster-platform-csi-operator`, that would check on what cloud it runs and install the CSI drivers.
+CSO would create only the default storage classes for in-tree volume plugins it creates today.

+Benefits:

+* CSO is less complicated.
+* CSO does not need manipulate CSI driver operators in another namespace and can have tighter RBAC.
+* cluster-storage-operator does not need to be significantly refactored (which is necessary to install CSI driver operators).

+Downsides:

+* Two operators instead of one, two ClusterOperator statuses to check for storage status.
+* On bare metal, we will have both CSO and `cluster-platform-csi-operator` doing nothing (as they both operate only on clouds).

 ### Install CSI drivers directly in `cluster-storage-operator`
 As an alternative approach, we are considering deploying CSI drivers using a central operator, as opposed to deploying them via dedicated operators like we presented before.